 In 1989, a Dragnet (sometimes The New Dragnet) revival (In Name Only) aired in syndication.
 It featured an LAPD cop named Vic Daniels, and the only connection to its namesake was the Framing Device of the opening narration.

 Dick Wolf attempted a Revival in 2003 with a series which was eventually retitled LA Dragnet, staring Ed O'Neill as Joe Friday.
 It lasted only a season and a half.
-After the first season was a fairly faithful recreation of the original concept, the show's format moved away from the original Dragnet template to one closer to Wolf's Law & Order, with Friday supervising a group of officers.
+While the first season was a fairly faithful recreation of the original concept, the show's format moved away from the original Dragnet template to one closer to Wolf's Law & Order, with Friday supervising a group of officers.